 Stellar Brandon CSA collection, long hidden, reveals its beauty to a new generation

 An Adams Express Co. cover from July 1861, franked with a pair of the 5¢ blue Mobile, Ala., postmaster’s provisional.
-This gem was offered June 24 in the Robert A. Siegel sale of part 1 of the Brandon collection of Confederate States stamps and postal history.
+This gem was offered June 24 in the Robert A. Siegel sale of part 1 of the Brandon collection of Confederate States stamps

 To say that Ralph Brandon had a passion for collecting the stamps and postal history of the Confederate States of America is an understatement.